Get me outta here!

 Mortoniceras sp Ammonite Fossil

-The above fossil is a broken section off an ammonite’s shell belonging to the genus, Mortoniceras sp.
-It was found in Arkansas in a dried up riverbed within the limestone, Goodland Formation.
+The above fossil is a broken section of an ammonite’s shell belonging to the genus, Mortoniceras sp.
+It was unearthed in the state of Arkansas in a dried up riverbed within the limestone Goodland Formation.
 The shell is characterized by deep keels and ribbing.
 It lived mainly during the Cretaceous Period (145 to 66 mya).
 As with all the ammonites, its fate was doomed side by side with the dinosaurs.

 fossils 126